-(3) For new subscribers aged 75 or older, the Company will accept changes in plans and the cancellation of contracts for free regardless of the time of the subscription.
-The main point is that the Company will check with a family member or a third party when any elderly people aged 70 or older subscribe to a new service.
+Company will check with a family member or a third party when any elderly people aged 70 or older subscribe to a new service.

-Moreover, the Company (1) is assessing and confirming customers' service usage situations through direct mails and calls to all members, (2) has set up counters for members' exclusive use at stores to provide explanations and information and to confirm the details face-to-face, and (3) will assign new quality management staff for the premium service at stores and create a system to double check contracts with store staff.
-The Company will assign 100 quality management staff at stores for the above.
-These actions have been implemented incrementally since the beginning of September.
+Moreover, the Company: (1) assessed and confirmed customers' service usage situations through direct mail and calls to all members; (2) set up counters for members to exclusively use at stores to provide explanations and information, as well as to confirm the details face-to-face; and (3) assigned new quality management staff for the premium service at stores and created a system to double check contracts, independently from confirmation by store staff.
+The Company has assigned 100 quality management staff at stores for the above.
+These actions have been implemented incrementally since the last September.